 Brake fluid is the lifeblood of the brake system.
 Bleeding the brakes simply means removing any old brake fluid and trapped air from the brake system.
 You should bleed your brakes once every 2 years to keep them in good condition.
 While bleeding your brakes, check the color of the fluid.
 If it’s clear and amber, the brake system of your car is just fine.
 But, if the fluid is jet black with rubber chunks, it indicates a serious problem in the system.

 The longevity of your used car is directly proportional to how well you take care of it.
-When you look for auto parts online, you have low-end spare parts for a Toyota to high-end Mercedes spare parts website as options for your used car.
+When you look for auto parts online, you have low-end spare parts for a Toyota to nissan parts online to high-end Mercedes spare parts website as options for your used car.

 Whether new or used, if you invest a little time and money in your car, it will run thousands of miles without bothering you.
 These basic measures will ensure that your used car runs without gifting a frown to your forehead – and put much pressure to your company’s bottom line.